oluwaseunladeinde/yellowfeather/README.md

 -	A Search feature that filters the list of properties by location, or number of rooms, or bathrooms etc.
 -	Adding of properties by a user

+Built using the **Django Framework**.
+Version 1.11.8.
+See the requirements.txt file for Python libraries to install.